ArbitraryOstrich/IRBlaster/index.md

 ## Basic idea outline
 Setup a IR transmitter and linked it up with mqtt.
 Figured out and saved main functions for TV and satellite, leaned heavily on [this code by crankyoldgit][crankyoldgitIRremoteESP8266] to build out my less cool but more specific version.
 Specifically take a look at [examples/IRMQTTServer], it's advanced code but fairly useful.
-Also included a DHT22 to match with the fireplace temps and get a good idea of how the fireplace effects livingroom temps.
+Also included a DHT22 to match with the fireplace temps and get a good idea of how the fireplace effects living room temps.

+## Ongoing notes
+ - Nov 19 2020
+   - Im seeing a sawtooth noise on the graph that happens over hours when there is not much actual change in temp or humidity.
+This may be something to do with the soldering job i did and some cross talk going on.

 ### Build
 - **VS1838B Infrared receiver**